trsvchn/calabar/README.md

 ```

 **NOTE:** During mounting internal colab tool will create 'My Drive' folder inside `/drive`,
-so don't forget to add 'My Drive' to file path.
+so don't forget to add 'My Drive' to the file path.

 Export file from Colab to Drive, for example, training logs, model checkpoints, etc: